-- 1. The school employee's benefits will begin on the first day of work when their first day of work is on or after September 1, but not later than the first day of school for the current school year as established by the SEBB Organization. - 2.
-When a school employee establishes eligibility toward SEBB benefits at any time in the month of August, the SEBB benefits begin on September 1 only if the school employee is also determined to be eligible for the school year that begins on September 1.
+- Dental coverage begins on the school employee's first day of work when their first day of work is on or after September 1, but not later than the first day of school for the current school year as established by the SEBB organization. - 2.
+When a school employee establishes eligibility toward SEBB benefits at any time in the month of August, dental coverage begins on September 1 only if the school employee is also determined to be eligible for the school year that begins on September 1.